Humanitarian aid: Economic distortions due to food aid

+Beyond labor disincentive effects, food aid can have the unintended consequence of discouraging household-level production.
+Poor timing of aid and FFW wages that are above market rates cause negative dependency by diverting labor from local private uses, particularly if FFW obligations decrease labor on a household's own enterprises during a critical part of the production cycle.
+This type of disincentive impacts not only food aid recipients but also producers who sell to areas receiving food aid flows.

+FFW programs are often used to counter a perceived dependency syndrome associated with freely distributed food.
+However, poorly designed FFW programs may cause more risk of harming local production than the benefits of free food distribution.
+In structurally weak economies, FFW program design is not as simple as determining the appropriate wage rate.
+Empirical evidence from rural Ethiopia shows that higher-income households had excess labor and thus lower (not higher as expected) value of time, and therefore allocated this labor to FFW schemes in which poorer households could not afford to participate due to labor scarcity.
+Similarly, FFW programs in Cambodia have shown to be an additional, not alternative, source of employment and that the very poor rarely participate due to labor constraints.

+Increasing existing conflicts

 In addition to post-conflict settings, a large portion of aid is often directed at countries currently undergoing conflicts.
 However, the effectiveness of humanitarian aid, particularly food aid, in conflict-prone regions has been criticized in recent years.
 There have been accounts of humanitarian aid being not only inefficacious but actually fuelling conflicts in the recipient countries.
 Aid stealing is one of the prime ways in which conflict is promoted by humanitarian aid.
 Aid can be seized by armed groups, and even if it does reach the intended recipients, "it is difficult to exclude local members of a local militia group from being direct recipients if they are also malnourished and qualify to receive aid."

 Furthermore, analyzing the relationship between conflict and food aid, recent research shows that the United States food aid promoted civil conflict in recipient countries on average.
 An increase in United States' wheat aid increased the duration of armed civil conflicts in recipient countries, and ethnic polarization heightened this effect.
 However, since academic research on aid and conflict focuses on the role of aid in post-conflict settings, the aforementioned finding is difficult to contextualize.
 Nevertheless, research on Iraq shows that "small-scale [projects], local aid spending ... reduces conflict by creating incentives for average citizens to support the government in subtle ways."
 Similarly, another study also shows that aid flows can "reduce conflict because increasing aid revenues can relax government budget constraints, which can [in return] increase military spending and deter opposing groups from engaging in conflict."
 Thus, the impact of humanitarian aid on conflict may vary depending upon the type and mode in which aid is received, and, inter alia, the local socio-economic, cultural, historical, geographical and political conditions in the recipient countries.

-Humanitarian Rights

-Scholars debate the differences between human rights and humanitarian rights and their implications.
-In the context of refugees, it describes the organizations’ responsibility to provide for their needs by considering both “fundamental human rights and humanitarian norms”.
-Humanitarian rights are sometimes used by refugees as means to pursue their political rights.
-Hence, "humanitarian language, materials and practice can offer a space for politics to hide".
-As such, according to some scholars, the most evident tool offered by humanitarianism is the 'language of suffering' used by refugees in order to demand a compassionate action that will relieve their suffering.